BlokasLabs/patchbox-os-docs/docs/index.md

 ![](https://raw.githubusercontent.com/wiki/BlokasLabs/patchbox-os-gen/images/PatchboxOS.png)

-PatchboxOS is an OS image based on Raspbian Lite and preconfigured with audio software for a smooth user experience.
+The PatchboxOS is an OS image based on Raspbian Lite and preconfigured with audio software for a smooth user experience.
 On the first boot, a configuration wizard will run and help you setup the system, including configuring the Jack backend parameters and connecting to WiFi network.
 The default user name is ‘**patch**’ and its password is '**blokaslabs**'.
-The WiFi hotspot’s (called ‘**Patchbox**’, enabled by default) password is also ‘**blokaslabs**’.
+The WiFi hotspot is called ‘**Patchbox**’ (enabled by default) and the password is also ‘**blokaslabs**’.

-You may give the image a try even if you don't have a Pisound yet - the configuration tool allows an easy configuration of the audio device to use, so you may use built-in, USB or other audio cards
+You may give the image a try even if you don't have a Pisound yet - the configuration tool allows an easy configuration of the audio device.
+You may use built-in, USB or other audio cards.

 ## Module Manager

-The Patchbox OS is built around the concept of modules.
-It helps to minimize the software setup and manual configuration and provides an easy way to switch between installed projects without the need to manually change system-wide setting.
+The PatchboxOS is built around the concept of modules.
+It helps to minimize the software setup and manual configuration as well as provides an easy way to switch between installed projects without the need to manually change system-wide setting.

 Currently available modules: